pymc-devs/pytensor/doc/introduction.rst

 .. _introduction:

 ====================
-Pytensor at a Glance
+PyTensor at a Glance
 ====================

-Pytensor is a Python library that allows one to define, optimize/rewrite, and evaluate mathematical expressions, especially ones involving multi-dimensional arrays (e.g. :class:`numpy.ndarray`\s).
-Using Pytensor, it is possible to attain speeds rivaling hand-crafted C implementations for problems involving large amounts of data.
+PyTensor is a Python library that allows one to define, optimize/rewrite, and evaluate mathematical expressions, especially ones involving multi-dimensional arrays (e.g. :class:`numpy.ndarray`\s).
+Using PyTensor, it is possible to attain speeds rivaling hand-crafted C implementations for problems involving large amounts of data.

-Pytensor combines aspects of a computer algebra system (CAS) with aspects of an optimizing compiler.
+PyTensor combines aspects of a computer algebra system (CAS) with aspects of an optimizing compiler.
 It can also generate customized code for multiple compiled languages and/or their Python-based interfaces, such as C, Numba, and JAX.
 This combination of CAS features with optimizing compilation and transpilation is particularly useful for tasks in which complicated mathematical expressions are evaluated repeatedly and evaluation speed is critical.
-For situations where many different expressions are each evaluated once, Pytensor can minimize the amount of compilation and analysis overhead, but still provide symbolic features such as automatic differentiation.
+For situations where many different expressions are each evaluated once, PyTensor can minimize the amount of compilation and analysis overhead, but still provide symbolic features such as automatic differentiation.

-Pytensor's compiler applies many default optimizations of varying complexity.
+PyTensor's compiler applies many default optimizations of varying complexity.
 These optimizations include, but are not limited to:

 * constant folding